Division of Medical Sciences

 Examiners

-The student and the student’s dissertation advisor must select at least four examining committee members: an examination chair, usually a member of the DAC, and three examiners.
-The Director of Graduate Studies of the Division of Medical Sciences and the head or designated faculty member of the candidate’s program will approve the members from a list submitted by the candidate and their advisor (“Proposed Dissertation Examiners” form).
+The student and the student’s dissertation advisor must select at least four examining committee members: an examination chair, who is a member of the DAC, and three examiners.
+The director of Graduate Studies of the Division of Medical Sciences and the head or designated faculty member of the candidate’s program will approve the members from a list submitted by the candidate and their advisor (“Proposed Dissertation Examiners” form).
 All proposed examiners must be the rank of assistant professor or higher at an academic institution.
-The chair of the exam committee, as well as at least one examiner, must be faculty from the Division of Medical Sciences; the dissertation advisor is not eligible to be an examiner or the chair, but usually attends the examination ex officio.
+The chair of the exam committee, as well as at least one examiner, must be faculty from the DMS; the dissertation advisor is not eligible to be an examiner or the chair, but usually attends the examination ex officio.
 To broaden the examination and enhance its significance, one member of the examination committee must be from outside Harvard University.
-Candidates are required to have one, but not more than one, member of the DAC become a member of the examination committee.
+Only one member of the DAC can become a member of the student's examination committee.
 The examination committee chair, who in many cases is the chair of the DAC, does not function as a voting examiner but may participate in the questioning of the candidate.